bootdotdev/blog/content/golang/running-go-in-the-browser-wasm-web-workers.md

 As you know, we compile code in the editor to WASM on our servers.
 If you are curious about that part, you can read about it in our [previous post.](/golang/running-go-in-the-browser-with-web-assembly-wasm/) Once the code is compiled to Web Assembly, it's shipped back to our front end for execution.

-In order to run a Web Worker, we need a script that defines the worker.
+To run a Web Worker, we need a script that defines the worker.
 It's just a JavaScript file:

 ```js
 addEventListener('message', async (e) => {